dotmpe/node-sitefile/doc/manual.rst

 Intro
 -----
-The primary idea is to to look at a file folder as a set of hyperlinked documents, formatted in various ways as appropiate to the task ie. some project.
+The primary idea is to to look at a file folder as a set of hyperlinked documents, formatted in various ways as appropriate to the task ie. some project.
 Sitefile turns each file into a URL and a handler instance, based on filepath and name patterns from the Sitefile.